Lasting Powers of Attorney

 You may not be able to check up on your appointed attorney yourself if you become incapable, so it may be a good idea to appoint more than one person to help prevent abuse of the responsibility.
 Choose people you can trust to act in your best interests.
 Consider how well they look after their own financial affairs and whether you can trust them to use your money to meet your needs.

-It’s a long, exasperating and expensive procedure to have the Court of Protection rule on who can deal with your affairs.
+It’s a long, exasperating and expensive procedure to have the Court of Protection rule on who can deal with your affairs if you lose capacity.
 Most people want them to be handled by a spouse, partner or children (who are invariably still around).
-These are people who can take care of you and of course they have your best interests at heart.
+These are people who can take care of you, and of course they have your best interests at heart.